Skip to main content

 3.9

-BEST FOR MULTI-ROOM ZONING
+BEST MULTI-ROOM ZONING

-• Sensor-per-room architecture that directly mirrors Ecobee's
+• Sensor-per-room architecture directly mirrors Ecobee's

-• with no monthly fee.
+• no fee

 Sensi Touch 2